Super Eagles Get Massive World Cup Boost From FIFA Ahead of Playoff vs Gabon

 Nigeria’s World Cup hopes in danger as Super Eagles receive serious warning

-Super Eagles will take on the Panthers of Gabon, while Cameroon meets DR Congo in the second tie, and both matches are set for November 13, with the winners clashing three days later for Africa’s final inter-confederation play-off slot.
+The Super Eagles will take on the Panthers of Gabon, while Cameroon meets DR Congo in the second tie.
+Both matches are set for November 13, with the winners clashing three days later for Africa’s final inter-confederation play-off slot.

-According to Score Nigeria, Nigeria are currently the highest-ranked team and will play only one match at the Intercontinental Playoffs in March.
+According to Score Nigeria, Nigeria is currently the highest-ranked team and will play only one match at the Intercontinental Playoffs in March.

 Read also